-DAVID SUGARMAN is Professor Emeritus of Law at the Law School of Lancaster University, UK, a Senior Associate Research Fellow at the Institute of Advanced Legal Studies, University of London, and a Senior Associate of the Centre for Socio-Legal Studies, University of Oxford.
-He is a Fellow of the Royal Historical Society and an Honorary Fellow of the American Society for Legal History.
+DAVID SUGARMAN is Professor of Law Emeritus at the Law School of Lancaster University, UK; Senior Associate Research Fellow, Institute of Advanced Legal Studies, University of London; and Senior Associate of the Centre for Socio-Legal Studies, University of Oxford.
+Having gained an undergraduate law degree (LLB) at Hull University, he completed graduate work in law at Cambridge University as a William Senior Scholar in Comparative Law (LLM and Diploma in Comparative Legal Studies), and Harvard Law School (LLM), where he was awarded a doctorate (SJD).
+He is a Fellow of the Royal Historical Society, a Fellow of the Academy of Social Sciences and an Honorary Fellow of the American Society for Legal History.
 His writing and teaching engage with law, history, politics and society, traversing legal history, company law, international human rights (with reference to the struggle to prosecute Augusto Pinochet and the 'human rights turn' in post-Pinochet Chile), the legal profession, legal education, European anti-discrimination law, women’s rights and gender equality, law and literature, law and the visual, legal life writing and socio-legal studies.

 David has authored, co-authored and edited 24 books (including special issues of journals), and has written over 100 articles and book chapters.
 He contributed to the New Oxford Companion to Law, the Oxford Encyclopaedia of Economic History, the Oxford Reader's Companion to Charles Dickens, and the Blackwell Companion to the Enlightenment.
 He has also published articles in The Times (of London), The Guardian, The Santiago Times (Chile), Open Democracy and El Mostrador, and has contributed to TV (including ITN and CNN) and radio (e.g. BBC Radio 4 and World Service, and Vienna Public Radio) on legal history and international human rights.
 His published work has been translated into Bulgarian, Croatian, Czech, Danish, Dutch, Estonian, Finnish, French, German, Greek, Hungarian, Italian, Japanese, Latvian, Lithuanian, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish and Swedish.

-The recipient of research grants and scholarships within and beyond the UK, David has undertaken commissioned research for governments, inter-governmental organisations and non-governmental organisations, most recently the European Court of Justice (2011 and 2013), the European Court of Human Rights (2011 and 2013), the European Union Parliament Women's Rights and Gender Equality Committee (2012 and 2013) and the Law Society (2010).
+The recipient of research grants and scholarships within and beyond the UK, David has undertaken commissioned research for governments, inter-governmental organisations and non-governmental organisations, most recently, the European Court of Justice, the European Court of Human Rights, the European Union Parliament Women's Rights and Gender Equality Committee and the Law Society of England and Wales.
 He has held Visiting Professorships in Canada, Germany, Japan, Spain, and the USA, and has delivered over 300 invited lectures in more than 20 countries.